hphilpotts/miniproject-static-calculator/readme.md

 - Now working on adding a dark mode.
 Currently have a new CSS stylesheet, this can of course be trimmed down.
 Adding JavaScript to handle this functionality.

+22/01/23:
+- JS functionality added so that light / dark buttons now switch stylesheets.
+At the moment the entire stylesheet changes over, this could be sharpened up later on.
+Next step added!
+- Buttons look garbage, next step will be styling these!

 ## Bugs to resolve/features to add:
 - Allow repeated presses of `=` to redo previous operation.
 - Allow consecutive operations before evaluation.